 - Riders qualified to ride on the above public roads may make left turns from any part of the road when they can do so safely.

 The National Highway Transportation Administration, Consumer Product Safety Commission (CPSC), scientists, and medical professionals have spent years studying ATV accidents and injuries.

-They conclude that most fatalities occur due to four types of accidents.
+They conclude that most serious injuries and fatalities occur due to four types of recreational vehicle accidents.

 - Collision: A rider collides with an object, a vehicle, or another ATV.

 - Overturn: The vehicle overturns or rolls during riding or maneuvering.
-Sometimes trail defects contribute to overturns.
+Trail defects sometimes contribute to overturns.

 - Ejection: The vehicle throws a rider or passenger to the ground or into another object.
 An NHTSA analysis determined that 80 percent of ATV fatalities involve ejection.

-- Other: Other types of accidents fall outside of the above categories.
+- Other: Other types of accidents fall outside the above categories.